-However, the Egyptians also associated black with fertility and resurrection because much of their agriculture was dependant on the rich dark silt deposited on the river banks by the Nile during the inundation.
+The Egyptians also associated black with fertility and resurrection because much of their agriculture was dependent on the rich dark silt deposited on the river banks by the Nile during the inundation.
 When used to represent resurrection, black and green were interchangeable.
 As a result, the gods Osiris and Geb were depicted with black or green skin to emphasise their connection with fertility.

 Black could also be associated with chaos and outsiders.
 Nubians were depicted with black skin while Asiatics, Libyans and Egyptian women were depicted with yellow skin and Egyptian men with red skin.
-Yet black was though to be able to control chaos.
-In later periods healing stones were almost exclusively made from black stone.
+Yet, black was thought to be able to control chaos.
+In later periods, healing stones were almost exclusively made from black stone.